IN ULIPS, THE INVESTMENT RISK IN THE INVESTMENT PORTFOLIO IS BORNE BY THE POLICYHOLDER

 ULIPs: An introduction

-ULIPs are insurance policies that offer the opportunity of wealth creation, while providing the security of a Life Cover.
-With ULIPs, a part of your investment is dedicated towards your Life Cover and the rest is assigned to a fund* which invests in equity, debt, or a combination of both.
+ULIPs are insurance policies that offer the opportunity for wealth creation while providing the security of a Life Cover2.
+With ULIPs, a part of your investment is dedicated towards your Life Cover2 and the rest is assigned to a fund* which invests in equity, debt, or a combination of both.
 The returns depend on the performance of the fund opted by you.

 ##The Sum Assured is a fixed minimum amount that your nominee receives in your absence